The Trial of Tony Blair: Synopsis

 A short time before the 2010 general election, Tony Blair goes on British television and gives a political broadcast, in which he announces his resignation as Prime Minister of the United Kingdom.

 The Labour Party, of which Blair is leader, is trailing David Cameron's Conservative Party in the polls.
 However, within hours of Blair's departure, the polling trends dramatically reverse with respondents overwhelmingly supporting Labour's new leader, Gordon Brown.
 Fearing that his legacy is under severe threat, Blair attempts to sabotage Labour's election campaign, leaking an inflammatory e-mail sent from Brown to Blair wherein the former admits that tax hikes are "inevitable".
 Blair's plan works, in that Labour wins the election with a majority of just two Members of Parliament, smaller than Blair's majority.

 Meanwhile, Blair is having problems of his own.
-Both he and his wife, Cherie, are having financial problems.
+Both he and his wife, Cherie, are having financial problems, exacerbated by his renting of capacious Central London offices and his rejection of a book deal for his memoirs after the publisher insists that it include more details about Iraq.
 He is obsessed with his legacy, but neither his former supporters nor the US government – led by President Hillary Clinton – want anything to do with him.
 Finally, Blair is haunted by disturbing visions of dead Iraqi civilians and British soldiers in the ongoing Iraq War.
 His troubled conscience makes him try to convert to Catholicism, though in repeated visits to church he finds himself unable to confess to any sins.
 Blair is portrayed as being partly in denial that a world which once hailed him as a great leader has largely turned against him.